illumos/ipd/ipd/0011/README.md

 These are all now pointers from a single `nfs_globals_t` structure, which contains a zone ID, and a link in a list of all per-zone NFS globals.

-One structure needs to be globally tracked, because they directly reference vnodes, which are only scoped globally.
+One structure needs to be globally tracked, because each structure instance directly references vnodes, which are only scoped globally.
 Each NFS Export Information (`exportinfo_t`) is kept in a global-zone tree.
 With this project, each `exportinfo_t` also includes a zone ID, AND a backpointer to its zone-specific NFS Export Table.
 The Implementation section will discuss this linkage further.

 ### Kernel Lock Manager State

-The kernel lock manager's `struct nlm_globals` already instantiated per-zone.
+The kernel lock manager's `struct nlm_globals` are already instantiated per-zone.
 This project introduces a cached zone ID (`nlm_zoneid`) to make other operations simpler, especially those that use other modules' per-zone data structures.

 ### ShareFS State